wc41/Sushef/README.md

 There are four components on a player's workstation.
 To make a sushi, the player will grab ingredients off of the conveyor belt and drop it on their workstation board.
 With the correct ingredients, a sushi will be made once the player holds onto the creation board for a moment.
 Then, the player can drag and drop the sushi into the finished plate area on their workstation to submit.
 Any extra ingredient or sushi can be dragged and dropped to the workstation's trash area to get disposed, and finally the player can tap the workstation's recipe book to read the recipes via a pop up.

-Once a round begins, players will recipe a list of sushi items to make for the round.
+Once a round begins, players will receive a list of sushi orders to make for the round.
 The round ends when one player completes their list first by making and submitting their sushis.
+The goal is to earn as many points as possible by making sushi and finishing their orders.